Jebekki/Jebekki/README.md

 You know why?
 'Cause I had my tray table up
 And my seat back in the full upright position
-Had my tray table up
-And my seat back in the full upright position
-Had my tray table up
-And my seat back in the full upright position

 Ah ha ha ha
 Ah ha ha
 Ah
 So I crawled from the twisted, burnin' wreckage
 I crawled on my hands and knees for three full days Draggin' along my big leather suitcase and my garment bag